HikariKnight/ls-iommu/README.md

 * Flag to list only VendorID:DeviceID for all devices found
 * Flag to list only PCI Address for all devices found
 * A flag you can use to ignore specific VendorIDs when doing a related devices search
+* Can show only the info you are interested in on the device line using -F and then providing a comma separated list of objects you want to show on the device line (this does not affect the extra lines provided by `-k`)
+* Has a flag to get the vbios path for gpus (`-g --rom` or `-g -i X --rom`)

 ## Build instructions